Arseni1919/Learning_CS224N/README.md

 - Easy fix: add a feed forward (FF) network to post-process each output vector

 - Problem: need to ensure we don't "look at the future" when predicting a sequence, like a MT or language modeling
-- Solution: TO enable parallelization, we mask out attention to future words by setting attention scores to $-\infty$.
+- Solution: to enable parallelization, we mask out attention to future words by setting attention scores to $-\infty$.

 **Necessities for a self-attention building block**